-Most berries have a good nutritional profile and are typically high in antioxidants, fiber, and vitamins and minerals.
+Most berries are very nutritious and are typically high in antioxidants, fiber, and vitamins and minerals.
 Better yet, not only are berries incredibly delicious and fulfilling, but they can also help prevent and treat a variety of conditions including heart disease, brain disorders, high blood pressure, diabetes, arthritis, and many other well-known diseases.
 Here are the top 3 healthiest berries and why you should begin to incorporate them into your diet today.

 Vitamin C: 24% of the RDI